MajorLettuce/computer-science/docs/preface.md

 Welcome to the introductory course on computer science!

-This course is my humble attempt at organizing both my own knowledge and the knowdledge of others freely available on the Internet as a guide for the people who are just stepping onto their path to learn computer science and programming.
+This course is my humble attempt at organizing both my own knowledge and the knowledge of others freely available on the Internet as a guide for the people who are just stepping onto their path to learn computer science and programming.

 The aim of this course is not to teach a specific programming language, but